fgdfg4fgdfggd/qbot-plugins/README.md

 # How can I add a plugin/addon to qbot?

 Each folder will have a plugin with a set of instructions.
-You'll usually see a ``instructions-for-install.md`` file and the command file which will look like ``rank.js``.
-If you find a plugin hard to install, you could simply join the [Discord Server](https://discord.gg/Q7m7gnW) and speak to me or someone else.
+You'll usually see a ``command-info.md`` file and the command file which will look like ``supercoolplugin.js``.
+If you find a plugin hard to install, you could simply join the [Discord Server](https://discord.gg/Q7m7gnW) and speak to myself or someone else.

+# Is this free?

+Yes!
+This is 100% free but I'd like to request that you do **NOT** take credit for yourself as it's just rude.
+You're allowed to modify the code as much as you'd like.

 # Disclaimers/Notes

 This is not official and it's just what I use to put all my plugins in for others to use, this means you may not recieve support on the plugins as the Support Team isn't trained for this.

-NO PLUGINS WILL BE ADDED UNTIL THE COMMAND HANDLER FOR QBOT COMES OUT, THIS MAY BE IN VERSION 5.1!